mpage/disinterp/README.md

           19b605: endbr64
 ```

-You can use the `--dispatch-only` flag to restrict output to code that is generated
+Use the `--dispatch-only` flag to restrict output to code that is generated
 for `DISPATCH()` statements.

 Use the `--replace-src` flag if you need to disassemble a binary whose source lives at different
-location than what is recorded in the debug info in the binary.
-For example,
+location than what is recorded in the debug info in the binary:

 ```
 python ../interpdump/interpdump.py --dispatch-only --replace-src /root/src,/home/mpage/local/ ./python